slim-template/slim/README.md

         a href="#3" more here
         ).

-Note that smart text is smart enough to know about tag shortcuts, so it will correctly deal even with cases like this:
+Note that smart text is smart enough to know about tag shortcuts (explained later), too, so it will correctly deal even with cases like this:

     .class
       #id
-        #{1} more
+        #{'More'}
         i text
         ...